getodk/docs/shared-src/docs-tech-guide.rst

 .. note::

   Developer and authoring tools
-  have lots of options and alternatives.
+  have a lot of options and alternatives.
   Local tools and workflows presented in this guide are what the authors feel would be easiest for a non-coding contributor to set up and use.